jamesr1775/Sorting-Visualiser/README.md

 - Learnt that dynamically generated elements need to use the .on to add click events to elements from here [stackoverflow](https://stackoverflow.com/questions/6658752/click-event-doesnt-work-on-dynamically-generated-elements)
 - **Fixed for bubble sort.** When the algorithm is moving the largest bar to its sorted position all the bars jumped up and down because the largest div is removed and added in the animation causing the inline-blocks to change position.
 This was fixed by swapping the smallest bars height with the larger ones height first instead of the other way around.
+- Answer explanation button now dissapears after a new question is loaded
+- Take quiz button is not visible until an algorithm is selected.